 HARDWOOD FLOORING FINISHES

-Hardwoods with matte and satin finish are the most popular today.
+Hardwood floors with matte and satin finish are the most popular today.
 Less light bouncing off the floors makes the planks look more authentic.
-This gives a room a calming, more relaxing feeling and follows a new contemporary trend without being too edgy.Thankfully,matte and low-sheen floors are the most practical as well since they show less dirt and scratches.
+This gives a room a calming, more relaxing feeling and follows a new contemporary trend without being too edgy.Thankfully,matte and low-sheen real hardwood floors are the most practical as well since they show less dirt and scratches.
 They are easier to maintain and look good longer than hardwoods with glossy sheens.